What Is Depression, and Why Is It More Than Just Being Sad?

 It’s also possible to experience manic and depressive symptoms at the same time — a person can feel sad and hopeless while being very agitated.

-Both bipolar disorder and depression are well-manageable with the right and timely treatment.
+Both bipolar disorder and depression are able to be effectively managed with the right and timely treatment.

 It’s common to have depression triggered by an anxiety disorder and have anxiety as a symptom of depression.
 It’s estimated that 60% of people with an anxiety disorder also will have depression.
 And almost the same numbers are of people with depression who will have an anxiety disorder.

-Also, in many cases, depression and anxiety share similar symptoms and have similar treatment modalities.
+Also, in many cases, depression and anxiety share similar symptoms and have similar treatment approaches.

 - While grief is a normal part of the healing process, depression is a clinical condition that can be life-threatening if left untreated.